PavelDobre/HAPinstall/README.md

 !
 Dont use this script, it's a private template only.

-Installation script for "HAProxy in Docker" + config To be used on clean Ubuntu server to quick prepare a TCP-mode HAPproxy with configuring round bobin balancing
+Installation script for "HAProxy in Docker" + config To be used on clean Ubuntu server to quick prepare a TCP-mode HAPproxy with configuring Round Robin balancing

 To install: